ffund/run-my-experiment-on-geni-blog/2018-04-05-passive-sniffing-in-802-11-networks.md

 where you  replace the part in bold with the MAC address of the AP.
 (Use `iwconfig wlan0` on either Alice or Bob to find out the AP's MAC address.)

-Now we will pass some user data between Alice on Bob.
+Now we will pass some user data between Alice and Bob.
 On Bob, run

 ```
 netcat -l 4000